Zantac Lawsuit Lawyer

 Zantac Cancer and Liability Claims

-Product liability is an area of law that allows injured individuals, like you, to bring a claim against a company for damages.
+Product liability is an area of law that allows injured individuals, like you, to bring a claim against a company for legal damages.
 You must show that the company designed, manufactured, or marketed the product in a way that caused harm.
-In this case, you would need to show that Zantac was harmful in its design, and that the manufacturers knew or should have known of the increased risk of cancer because of the massive amounts of NDMA found in Zantac.
+In this case, together, we would need to show that Zantac was harmful in its design and that the manufacturers knew or should have known of the increased risk of cancer because of the massive amounts of NDMA found in Zantac.

-That's why, after you have spoken with your doctor and determined the best path for your health, speak with our experienced product liability attorneys, because we have your best interest in mind.
-You deserve legal representation that has experience taking on big drug companies and showing that they acted unreasonably, causing harm to victims like you.
+That's why, after you have spoken with your doctor and determined the best path for your health, speak with our experienced product liability attorneys.
+Our mission is to protect your best interests every step of the way.
+You deserve to work with a law firm with prior experience taking on big drug companies and showing that they acted unreasonably, causing harm to victims like you.

 If you have been diagnosed with cancer and have used Zantac or other generic medications containing ranitidine regularly at any point between 1983 and now, you could be eligible to participate in a lawsuit and recover damages.
 Here are some of the questions that are most frequently asked about Zantac lawsuits.